patrickmryan/deploy-ibm-cloud-private/docs/deploy-softlayer-terraform.md

 * Next, go look at your [devices in Softlayer](https://control.softlayer.com/devices)
 * Pick a device and look at the details.
 * Halfway down the list of details, you will see the _Network_ section in two columns.
 The public subnet VLAN is on the left, the private subnet VLAN is on the right.
 * The subnet will have a name like `wdc01.fcr05a.918`.
 The first substring identifies the data center.
 In this case it's data center 01 in Washington DC.
-Take note of that data center identifier and store it in the same place where you put you Softlayer user ID and API key.
+Take note of that data center identifier and store it in the same place where you saved your Softlayer user ID and API key.
 * Next, click on the _public_ VLAN link.
 You'll go to a page such as [https://control.softlayer.com/network/vlans/2262109](https://control.softlayer.com/network/vlans/2262109)
 * That long number at the end of the URL is the public VLAN ID.
 Record that number.
 * Click the Back button on your browser to get back to the device summary page.